Learn about the University of Denver's 18th chancellor.

 Meet Chancellor Chopp

 Rebecca Chopp, PhD, has been chancellor of the University of Denver since September 2014.
-Informed by a campus-wide listening tour during her first 100 days, Chopp announced a community-wide strategic planning effort called Imagine DU.
-Through consultation with thousands of community members, the planning process is focused on a transforming the student experience inside and outside the classroom, expanding the design of knowledge (in terms of teaching, research and scholarship) and engaging in new ways with the Rocky Mountain West and beyond.
-Chopp has emphasized the importance of community—among students, faculty, staff, alumni, and friends of the University—and creating a welcoming and inclusive campus where people from all backgrounds can thrive.
+Informed by a planning process that consulted thousands of community members, she developed the DU IMPACT 2025 strategic plan, focused on the 21st-century transformation of knowledge, the holistic education of students, and the University’s engagement in local and global organizations and communities.
+A visionary leader, Chopp emphasizes the importance of developing DU as an intentional community—among students, faculty, staff, alumni, and friends of the University—and creating a welcoming and inclusive global community and a campus where people from all backgrounds can thrive.

 Before joining Swarthmore, Chopp served as president of Colgate University, where she led a comprehensive strategic plan that expanded the university's academic space, strengthened academic programs and developed new interdisciplinary centers.
 She also served as provost and executive vice president for academic affairs at Emory University and as a dean at Yale University.